loomio/loomio-deploy/README.md

 ## If something goes wrong

+To see system error messages as they happen run `docker-compose logs -f` and make a request against the server.

+If you want to be notified of system errors you could setup [Sentry](https://sentry.io/) and add it to the env.

 Confirm `env` settings are correct.

 After you change your `env` files you need to restart the system: